HarrisBoyle/IRIS_Data_Visualisation/README.md

 ## Iris Data Visualisation and Analysis

-This repository displays a comprehensive exploration of the Iris dataset, unveiling patterns and relationships between its features.
-It stands as a testament to the repository owner's adeptness in data analysis and visualisation.
+This repository contains some exploration of the Iris dataset, unveiling patterns and relationships between its features using visualisations.

 ### Pair Plot
 The pair plot offers a pairwise relationship for each feature duo.
 Its diagonal reveals a single feature's distribution via a histogram, while scatter plots dominate the off-diagonal elements.